-Deleted: and calculation of additional fare box revenue Deleted: % bias for road schemes that are at stage 1 (conditional approval) of the scheme development is 44%.
+Optimism bias (OB) is essentially an 'uplift factor' applied to account for the demonstrated systematic tendency for appraisers to be overly optimistic about key parameters.
+Experience shows that construction costs often increase for reasons that cannot be anticipated.
+As per the guidance provided in TAG Unit A1.2, the recommended optimism bias for road schemes that are at stage 1 (conditional approval) of the scheme development is 44%.
 However, as a fully Quantified Risk Assessment (QRA) was undertaken, a 15% optimism bias was assumed for the economic appraisal.
-ESCC has agreed this with the SE LEP ITE that no further risk allowance is required.
+ESCC has agreed this with the SE LEP ITE However, based on advice received from ESCC, whilst most of the costs include a 44% optimism bias assumption, bespoke values of optimum bias have been used to reflect the higher cost certainty of certain of the schemes under consideration.
+ESCC have determined that no further risk allowance is required.